kaltura/sakai-extension/ckeditor/readme.txt

         ckconfig.extraPlugins+="movieplayer,wordcount,fmath_formula";
         ckconfig.extraPlugins+=",kaltura";

-3. Add the following script to {SAKAI_ROOT}/portal/portal-render-engine-impl/pack/src/webapp/vm/neoskin/includeStandardHead.vm (around line 50):

-<script type="text/javascript" language="JavaScript" src="/kaltura/javascript/kaltura-display.js"></script>

-4. Add the following script to {SAKAI_ROOT}/portal/portal-render-engine-impl/pack/src/webapp/vm/morpheus/includeStandardHead.vm (around line 150):

-<script type="text/javascript" language="JavaScript" src="/kaltura/javascript/kaltura-display.js"></script>

-5. Re-deploy the reference and portal projects.
+3. Re-deploy the reference project.

 mvn clean install sakai:deploy -f reference/pom.xml
-mvn clean install sakai:deploy -f portal/pom.xml

-6. Configure Anti-Samy
+4. Configure Anti-Samy

 Anti-Samy validates potentially dangerous script code and prevents it from being stored in the datastore according to the security policy of Sakai.
 This is a Sakai 10 new feature.
 There are